La Dame de Montrose Saint-Estèphe 2019 - Second vin

 Wine rated (2022 guide) 93/100

-The nose reveals dark red berries, ripe and sweet, surrounded by cedar, tobacco, spices, and scents of the damp forest.
-There is more than enough ripe, sweet, crunchy, elegant, and earthy red fruit with a hint of spice on the finish to offer plenty of pleasure with just a year or two of aging.
-This is an excellent vintage for La Dame de Montrose to drink until the Grand Vin has had a chance to develop and mature.
+On the nose, there are dark red berries—ripe and sweet—surrounded by cedar, tobacco, spices, and the scents of a damp forest.
+There is more than enough ripe, soft, sweet, crisp, elegant, and earthy red fruit, with a spicy touch on the finish, to offer great enjoyment after just a year or two of aging.
+This is an excellent vintage for La Dame de Montrose to enjoy until the Grand Vin has a chance to develop and mature.
 Drink from 2024 to 2040.